shaikhalija2004-7-5/Task1/README.md

 ### 3. Handle Missing Values
 - Options include:
-  - Filling missing values with Find and Replace tools
+  - Filling missing values with Find and Replace tools (give "Unknown & Not Defined")

 ### 4. Remove Duplicates
 - Excel: Use "Remove Duplicates" from the Data tab.